Shyamnair488/AI-Friday-Companion/README.md

 AI Friday Companion is an innovative project that hosts an AI assistant named "Friday."
 This repository contains the codebase for a versatile digital companion capable of speech recognition, web interaction, Python script execution, and more.

 # Key Features
-Conversational AI: Engage in natural conversations with Friday, your personal AI assistant.
+1.Conversational AI: Engage in natural conversations with Friday, your personal AI assistant.
-Multi-functionality: Execute Python scripts, search the web, fetch real-time information, and perform various tasks effortlessly.
+2.Multi-functionality: Execute Python scripts, search the web, fetch real-time information, and perform various tasks effortlessly.
-Speech Recognition: Interact hands-free using voice commands for a seamless experience.
+3.Speech Recognition: Interact hands-free using voice commands for a seamless experience.
-AI Toolkit: Explore utilities designed to simplify tasks and enhance user interaction.
+4.AI Toolkit: Explore utilities designed to simplify tasks and enhance user interaction.
-Extensibility: Continuously evolving and open to further development and customization.
+5.Extensibility: Continuously evolving and open to further development and customization.

 # Usage
 To utilize AI Friday Companion:

-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Install the required dependencies using pip install -r requirements.txt.
+2.Install the required dependencies using pip install -r requirements.txt.
-Run the main script using python friday.py.
+3.Run the main script using python friday.py.
-Enjoy interacting with your AI assistant!
+4.Enjoy interacting with your AI assistant!

 # Contributions
 Contributions to enhance the functionality, add features, or fix issues are welcome!
 Please fork the repository, make changes, and submit pull requests.